The-Marcy-Lab-School/marcy-curriculum-docs/mod-5-servers/8-model-view-controller.md

 ## Implementing a Model for MVC

-With our current application structure, we already have clear separation between the views (our frontend React application) and the controllers (our Express endpoints/controllers).
+With our current application structure, we already have clear separation between the views (our frontend Vanilla JS application) and the controllers (our Express endpoints/controllers).

 However, our controllers and model are intertwined since our controllers directly interact with the database (the `fellows` array).
 That is, they both handle the logic of parsing request inputs AND handle the logic of managing the data.